 Latest Wage Tracker

-- According to new ONS statistics published this morning, UK average weekly earnings (AWE) expanded by 3.5 per cent excluding bonuses in the three months to October compared to the year before, and by 1.0 per cent if bonus payments are taken into account.
+- According to new ONS statistics published this morning, UK average weekly earnings expanded by 1.7 per cent excluding bonuses in the three months to April 2020 compared to the year before, and by 1.0 per cent if bonus payments are taken into account.

 You can read the full analysis here